Know who controls every provider behind every client site.

 Infrastructure findings surface what is missing, expiring, or mis-assigned.
 Missing admins, unverified MFA, and unknown credential locations are listed alongside them.

-Governance Record: DNS (Cloudflare)
+DNS (Cloudflare)

 Kenny Loggins